Jademalo/MF64-Ableton-Script/Documentation.md

 Default mode.
 Button 5 is light blue when in this mode.
 The first two buttons in the upper left switch between scenes 1-7 and 8-14.
-Possible bug: If there are more than 14 scenes it will skip 8-14 and move to the bottom seven scenes instead.

 -----------------------------------------------------------------------------------------------------